Location: 4511 Patriot Circle, Fairfax, Virginia.

 26+ active student organizations

 25+ years of experience in big data and cybersecurity

-1st school to offer BS in Cyber Security Engineering
+1st school to offer BS and MS in Cyber Security Engineering

 25+ years as a National Security Agency Center of Excellence

-80 percent of Volgenau alumni live in Northern Virginia
+80 percent of CEC alumni live in Northern Virginia

-In 2020 the NSF HERD rankings placed Computer and Information Sciences,12th among all universities, 8th among public institutions and No. 1 in Virginia.
-Engineering, which Mason entered the top 100 nationally, is now at No. 93, jumping 49 spots from 142 in 2018, 69th among public universities.
+In 2020 the NSF HERD rankings placed Computer and Information Sciences,12th among all universities, 8th among public institutions, and No. 1 in Virginia.
+Engineering, which Mason entered the top 100 nationally, is now at No. 92, jumping 49 spots from 142 in 2018, 69th among public universities.

-The Office of Communications is available to assist the media in contacting our faculty experts and obtaining the latest news, photography, or video regarding the Volgenau School of Engineering (VSE).
+The Office of Communications and External Relations is available to assist the media in contacting our faculty experts and obtaining the latest news, photography, or video regarding the College of Engineering and Computing (CEC).

-To schedule an interview, locate a faculty expert, or suggest a story idea, please call the Office of Communications at 703-993-5595 or e-mail Martha Bushong.
+To schedule an interview, locate a faculty expert, or suggest a story idea, please call the Office of Communications and External Relations at 703-993-5595 or e-mail Martha Bushong.